Cray-HPE/docs-csm/introduction/documentation_conventions.md

 There are many tools which render the Markdown format and provide these advantages.
 Any Internet search for Markdown tools will provide a long list of these tools.
-Some of the tools are better than others at displaying the images and allowing you to follow the navigational links.
+Some of the tools are better than others at displaying the images and allowing readers to follow the navigational links.

 ## File formats